-On January 27, 2020, we entered into the Securities Purchase Agreement with Innoviva, pursuant to which the Company agreed to issue and sell to Innoviva, in a private placement, up to 8,710,800 newly issued shares of our common stock (the "Private Placement Shares") and warrants (the "Common Warrants") to purchase up to 8,710,800 shares of common stock, with an exercise price per share of \$2.87 (the "Private Placement").
-Each share of common stock was sold together with one Common Warrant, and the perunit purchase price is \$2.87.
+On January 27, 2020, we entered into a Securities Purchase Agreement with Innoviva (the "2020 SPA"), pursuant to which we agreed to issue and sell to Innoviva, in a private placement, up to 8,710,800 newly issued shares of our common stock (the "2020 Private Placement Shares") and warrants (the "2020 Common Warrants") to purchase up to 8,710,800 shares of common stock, with an exercise price per share of \$2.87 (the "2020 Private Placement").
+Each share of common stock was sold together with one 2020 Common Warrant, and the per-unit purchase price was \$2.87.

-First Closing: The Private Placement occurred in two tranches.
-The first closing (the "First Closing") occurred on February 12, 2020, at which time Innoviva purchased 993,139 Private Placement Shares and 993,139 Common Warrants, which was the maximum number of Private Placement Shares and Common Warrants issuable to Innoviva in compliance with any and all applicable laws and without the requirement for the prior receipt of the stockholders' approval under the listing requirements of the NYSE American, in exchange for an aggregate gross cash payment of approximately \$2.8 million.
-The First Closing was subject to the satisfaction of certain previously disclosed closing conditions (including obtaining voting agreements (the "Voting Agreements") from stockholders of the Company representing at least 50.1% of the outstanding shares of common stock).
+First Closing: The 2020 Private Placement occurred in two tranches.
+The first closing of the 2020 Private Placement (the "2020 First Closing") occurred on February 12, 2020, at which time Innoviva purchased 993,139 2020 Private Placement Shares and 993,139 2020 Common Warrants, which was the maximum number of 2020 Private Placement Shares and 2020 Common Warrants issuable to Innoviva in compliance with any and all applicable laws and without the requirement for the prior receipt of the stockholders' approval under the listing requirements of the NYSE American, in exchange for an aggregate gross cash payment of approximately \$2.8 million.
+The 2020 First Closing was subject to the satisfaction of certain previously disclosed closing conditions (including obtaining voting agreements from stockholders of the Company representing at least 50.1% of the outstanding shares of common stock).

-Second Closing: At the closing of the second tranche (the "Second Closing"), Innoviva purchased 7,717,661 Private Placement Shares and 7,717,661 Common Warrants for an aggregate purchase price of approximately \$22.2 million.
+Second Closing: The closing of the second tranche of the 2020 Private Placement (the "2020 Second Closing") occurred on March 27, 2020.
+At the 2020 Second Closing, Innoviva purchased 7,717,661 2020 Private Placement Shares and 7,717,661 2020 Common Warrants for an aggregate purchase price of approximately \$22.2 million.